TheTechsTech/Wine/README.md

 ## Cross compile on Linux for Windows
 Using the ideas from http://sparkandshine.net/en/build-a-windows-executable-from-python-scripts-on-linux/

 This container can automatically turn python scripts directly to windows executable by dropping *.py into a mounted watch folder, and *.exe will be in another mounted folder for the binary.
+This done by using by python script from https://github.com/joh/when-changed

 ### Usage
 To run it: